tvdboom/ATOM/docs_sources/api/models/ard.md

 <td width="75%" style="background:white;">
 <strong>filename: str or None, optional (default=None)</strong>
 <blockquote>
 Name of the file to save.
-If None or 'auto', the estimator's name is used.
+If None or "auto", the estimator's name is used.
 </blockquote>
 </tr>
 </table>